ethereum-optimism/optimism/specs/deposits.md

 Any non-EVM state-transition error emitted by the EVM execution is processed in a special way:

-- It is transformed into an EVM-error: i.e. the deposit will always be included, but its receipt will indicate a failure, if it runs into a non-EVM a state-transition error, e.g. failure to transfer the specified `value` amount of ETH due to insufficient account-balance.
+- It is transformed into an EVM-error: i.e. the deposit will always be included, but its receipt will indicate a failure if it runs into a non-EVM state-transition error, e.g. failure to transfer the specified `value` amount of ETH due to insufficient account-balance.
 - The world state is rolled back to the start of the EVM processing, after the minting part of the deposit.
 - The `nonce` of `from` in the world state is incremented by 1, making the error equivalent to a native EVM failure.